-An often overlooked feature of Windows are the administrative shares.
+An often overlooked feature of Windows is the administrative shares.
 These shares, which are enabled by default, provide administrators and software the functionality to remotely manage hosts.
 Although most network shares are visible within Windows Explorer’s network view (browse to \\localhost), administrative shares are not displayed.
 This is the result of a feature that “hides” any share with a name ending with a “$”.

-It should be noted the word “hidden” is a bit of misnomer.
+It should be noted that the word “hidden” is a bit of a misnomer.
 Only Windows hides these shares from being displayed.
 If you were to connect to these shares with a Unix/Linux/macOS SMB client, all “hidden shares” would be visible.

 In fact, even Windows allows you to locally and remotely discover “hidden” shares using the

 net view /all commands as shown in the image below:

 Viewing admin shares on a Windows 10 host with a single partition and documentation on remote viewing.

 Accessing the administrative shares requires administrative privileges.
 While useful under normal operations, Windows' administrative shares can be problematic when there is malware or an attacker on the network as the shares can be leveraged for lateral movement.

 Malware with worming capabilities, such as Emotet and Trickbot, will steal credentials and also use brute force to gain access to other systems on the network.
 Once the malware has obtained credentials, both Emotet and Trickbot use a technique similar to Microsoft’s PsExec tool to copy and execute malicious payloads on a remote victim host.
 This technique relies on the ability to access administrative shares.